maker-ATOM/kinet/README.md

 ## Todo

-- [ ] Dynamic size update based on window size
+- [x] Dynamic size update based on window size
-- [ ] User parameter to define the trial angle
+- [x] User parameter to define the trial angle
 - [ ] Arrow key binding to change the rate of animation
+- [ ] Arrow key binding to change direction of travel => clockwise and anticlockwise
 - [ ] User parameter to set the background and foreground color
 - [ ] Default background and foreground color set to same as terminal color theme [ref](https://github.com/htop-dev/htop/tree/main)
   - How to access colors? => use terminfo database, term.h, getcap, tgetent => method that returns terminal capabilities,